Canadian music genres: Folk

 Some of Canada's most influential folk artists also emerged in this era, notably Stan Rogers, Ferron, Wade Hemsworth, Gordon Lightfoot, Murray McLauchlan, and Kate & Anna McGarrigle.

 In the 1970s, chansonniers grew steadily less popular with the encroachment of popular rock bands and other artists.
 Some performers did emerge, however, including Jacques Michel, Claude Dubois, and Robert Charlebois.Modern folk music is very much present in Canada, being home to successful folk artists such as Great Lake Swimmers, City and Colour, Basia Bulat, Joel Plaskett, and Old Man Luedecke.
-There is also a growing scene of underground folk emerging across Canada.
-This movement can be represented by artists like Andy Shauf, Matthew Joel, Tyler Gilbert, and Two Bicycles.

 Toronto goth scene

 The Toronto goth scene, the cultural locus of the goth subculture in Toronto and the associated music and fashion scene, has distinct origins from goth scenes of other goth subcultural centres, such as the UK or Germany.
 Originally known as the "freaks", the term "goth" appeared only after 1988, when it was applied to the pre-existent subculture.
 Distinctive features included internationally recognized gothic and vampiric fashion store 'Siren', a goth-industrial bar named 'Sanctuary: The Vampire Sex Bar', and Forever Knight, a television series about an 800-year-old vampire living in Toronto.
 In Toronto, the goths did not seek to reject mainstream status, and achieved partial acceptance throughout the mid to late 1990s, and in 1998 Toronto was reported to have a higher concentration of goths than any other city in the world.
 The goth subculture faced public suspicion and the local goth scene declined after allegedly goth-related acts of violence, the Columbine High School massacre in particular.